-(26) Revenue recognition

-A. Sales revenue

-The Group primarily manufactures and sells industrial computers, in-vehicle products, electronic components and peripheral equipment.
-Sales are recognized when control of the products has transferred, being when the products are delivered to the customer, the customer has full discretion over the channel and price to sell the products, and there is no unfulfilled obligation that could affect the customer's acceptance of the products.
-Delivery occurs when the products have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the customer, and either the customer has accepted the products in accordance with the sales contract, or the Group has objective evidence that all criteria for acceptance have been satisfied.
+- (26) Revenue recognition - A. Sales revenue - (a) The Group's primarily manufactures and sells industrial computers, in-vehicle products, electronic components and peripheral equipment.
+Sales are recognised when control of the products has transferred, being when the products are delivered to the customer, the customer has full discretion over the channel and price to sell the products, and there is no unfulfilled obligation that could affect the customer's acceptance of the products.
+Delivery occurs when the products have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the customer, and either the customer has accepted the products in accordance with the sales contract, or the Group has objective evidence that all criteria for acceptance have been satisfied. - (b) The Group's obligation to provide a repair for faulty products under the standard warranty terms is recognised as a provision.

-B. Service revenue

-- (a) Service revenue arises from product development and maintenance services.
+- (c) A receivable is recognised when the goods are delivered as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due. - B. Service revenue - (a) Service revenue arises from product development and maintenance services.
 Revenue from providing services is recognized in the accounting period in which the services are rendered.
 For fixed-price contracts, revenue is recognized based on the actual service provided to the end of the reporting period as a proportion of the total services to be provided.
 This is determined based on the completed satisfaction of the performance.
 The customer pays at the time specified in the payment schedule.
 If the services rendered exceed the payment, a contract asset is recognized.
 If the payments exceed the services rendered, a contract liability is recognized. - (b) The Group's estimate about revenue, costs and progress towards complete satisfaction of a performance obligation is subject to a revision whenever there is a change in circumstances.
-Any increase or decrease in revenue or costs due to an estimate revision is reflected in profit or loss during the period when the management become aware of the changes in circumstances.
+Any increase or decrease in revenue or costs due to an estimate revision is reflected in profit or loss during the period when the management become aware of the changes in circumstances. - (27) Government grants